Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Array Geometry Optimization

 We showcase the minimization of the total aperture area with respect to the number of horizontal/vertical antennas in Fig. \ref{aperturearea}.
 We can see that the total area is maximized when we have a square-like array, which becomes exactly a square when $\alpha=\gamma=0.5$.
 Conversely, the total area is minimized when the array configuration is a horizontal or vertical ULA.
 This result holds regardless of the values of $\alpha$ and $\gamma$.

 In summary, we have proved the following main result.

-\begin{Theorem} Among all transmitter and receiver array configurations that maximize the satisfy the condition \eqref{eq:8}, it holds that: \begin{enumerate} \item The total aperture length is minimized by having USAs with $M_{\rm h} = M_{\rm v} = \sqrt{M}$ and equal antenna spacing:
+\begin{Theorem} Among all transmitter and receiver array configurations that maximizes the capacity by satisfying the condition \eqref{eq:8}, it holds that: \begin{enumerate} \item The total aperture length is minimized by having USAs with $M_{\rm h} = M_{\rm v} = \sqrt{M}$ and equal antenna spacing:

 \item The total aperture area is minimized by having horizontal ULAs with $M_{\rm h} = M$ and $M_{\rm v} = 1$ and equal antenna spacing

 Alternatively, vertical ULAs with equal spacing can be used. \end{enumerate} \end{Theorem}